Together for Peru: Ideology and positions

-Together for Peru groups a broad part of the Peruvian left-wing parties that believe that neoliberalism resulted with poverty and inequality in Peru.
+Together for Peru groups a broad part of the Peruvian left-wing parties that believe that neoliberalism and the current "neoliberal" constitution resulted with poverty and inequality in Peru.
 Overall, Together for Peru leans towards democratic socialism according to EFE.
 They describe their principles as ensuring equality and equity of all Peruvians, calling for a multicultural society, respecting nature through sustainability and improving tolerance among social groups.
-The coalition promotes the decentralization of the national government and seeks regional governments to have more authority to increase citizen representation.
+The coalition promotes the decentralization of the national government and seeks regional governments to have more authority to increase citizen representation and progressivism.

 Some of the party members consider that Venezuela "is not governed by a dictatorship," taking pro-Maduro positions.
 However, in particular Verónika Mendoza, leader of New Peru, has expressed: Yes, I can say that Venezuela is a dictatorship.
 Although I recognize that in New Peru there are different stances.
 Likewise, Mendoza has declared that "our solidarity is not with Maduro, but with Venezuelans."

 Its symbol has red lettering representing Peru's national color and the color of leftist parties while the green represents nature and life.